A Pitch Deck Sample: Full Breakdown of an Investor Deck

 Remember, this slide is about product vision, not financial projections.
 Focus on the product's future development and avoid mixing in revenue projections.
 This is about where the product is headed, we’re not crunching numbers yet.

-Pitch Deck Template, Milestones/Roadmap slide example
+Pitch Deck Sample, Roadmap slide example

 Slide 14: